Newton-series-based observer-predictor control for disturbed input-delayed discrete-time systems: Introduction

-In this same vein, in this work we aim at proposing a new prediction for discrete-time input-delayed systems affected by unknown disturbances, which can affect both the state and output equations of the plant.
-Differently from \citet{Wu_2021}, direct measurement to the plant state is not assumed to be feasible, which makes the problem even more evolved.
-Inspired by the idea from \citet{CASTILLO2021}, we employ a high-order extended state observer which is capable of estimating the disturbance and its finite differences up to some order $r$.
+In this same vein, in this work we aim at proposing a new prediction scheme for input-delayed systems affected by unknown disturbances that can affect both the state and output equations of the plant.
+Differently from \citet{Wu_2021}, direct measurement to the plant state is not assumed to be available, which is a situation commonly found in industrial applications.
+Inspired by \citet{CASTILLO2021}, we employ a high-order extended state observer which is capable of estimating the disturbance and its finite differences up to some order $r$.
 The main idea consists then of plugging such estimations into a truncated version of the Newton series (from the calculus of finite differences) to estimate future disturbances, which are then used into the solution of the plant to generate a new predictive scheme.
-As will be shown in the paper, such prediction is capable of generating enhanced results with respect to both disturbance attenuation and minimization of prediction errors when compared with \citet{Wu_2021}.
-Furthermore, we prove that with the proposed predictive scheme it is possible to find analytical expressions for bounds on the $l_2$ norm of the prediction error.
-Additionally, optimization problems are formulated in terms of linear matrix inequalities (LMIs) to design the high-order extended observer with the aim to minimize such errors.
-Simulation results are then used to emphasize the effectiveness of the proposal.
+We demonstrate that, when mild assumptions are met, such scheme is capable of generating enhanced results with respect to both disturbance attenuation and minimization of prediction errors compared with the recent literature.
+We also develop conditions for the robust design of the predictive controller scheme in the case of time-varying uncertainties affecting the plant.

-The rest of this paper is organized as follows.
-We start by providing a general formulation and the problem statement in Section \ref{sec:ProblemFormulation}.
-Next, in Section \ref{sec:PredictionScheme}, we present the employed extended observer and derive the equations for the proposed predictive scheme.
-Moving forward, in Section \ref{sec:mainresults}, we present the main results of the paper concerning convex conditions for the observer design and minimization of prediction errors.
-A numerical example from the literature is then presented in Section \ref{sec:numericalexample}.
-Finally, in Section \ref{sec:conclusions}, we end the paper with concluding remarks and future perspectives.
+The main novelties with respect to \cite{CASTILLO2021} are: i) we use the newton-series to develop the new predictive scheme, which had not been employed before; ii) the closed-loop stability and stabilization in the case of plant time-varying uncertainties is developed; iii) detailed analysis of the disturbance attenuation characteristics of the proposed predictive-based control loop is presented using the reduction approach, while we show that perfect attenuation can be achieved for a big class of disturbances with a simple modification in the control law.
+The advantages of the strategy are also demonstrated in numerical examples borrowed from \cite{HAO2019} and \cite{GONZALEZ2021}.